luozichen/Isovector-Polarimeter-Dev/README.md

 ### January 2026
 * **2026-01-17:**
+   * Identified another critical bug in the Geant4 simulation `v01_coincidence`.
+Due to the non-standard geometry orientation used, the cosmic rays should be entering from the y direction, instead of the z direction.
+Although that was included in the original code, it broke the cos^2 implementation, making all the particles enter parallel to the detector stack.
+(But then how would this explain the corner clipping effect seen previously with data from this run?)
 * **2026-01-16:**
    * Identified a critical bug in the Geant4 simulation `v01_coincidence` regarding the cosmic ray source definition.
 The source plane was incorrectly oriented and partially intersecting the geometry of the top detector.
 Correcting the source coordinates and rotation to ensure a proper flux through the detector stack.
 * **2026-01-15:**